-- No headphone jack
+No headphone jack

-The Sony a6400 is the follow up to the a6300 in Sony’s lineup of compact, lightweight APS-C cameras.
-Sony claims the camera has the fastest autofocus in the world, with an acquisition time of just 0.02 seconds.
-That’s is lighting fast.
-It also sports 4K video recording, “Real-time Eye AF” and “Real-time Tracking,” and of course the 180-degree tiltable LCD touch screen.
+    The Sony a6400 is the follow up to the a6300 in Sony’s lineup of compact,

+    lightweight APS-C cameras.
+Sony claims the camera has the fastest autofocus in

+    the world, with an acquisition time of just 0.02 seconds.
+That’s is lighting

+    fast.
+It also sports 4K video recording, “Real-time Eye AF” and “Real-time

+    Tracking,” and of course the 180-degree tiltable LCD touch screen.

-The camera uses a 24.2 MP APS-C sized image sensor with an upgraded BIONZ X processor.
-With this combo and the same image processing algorithms as Sony’s full-frame cameras, noise in the a6400 is greatly reduced.
+    The camera uses a 24.2 MP APS-C sized image sensor with an upgraded BIONZ X

+    processor.
+With this combo and the same image processing algorithms as Sony’s

+    full-frame cameras, noise in the a6400 is greatly reduced.

-This is also Sony’s first APS-C mirrorless camera to include the Hybrid Log-Gamma picture profile.
+    This is also Sony’s first APS-C mirrorless camera to include the Hybrid

+    Log-Gamma picture profile.
 Both S-Log2 and S-Log3 are available, as well.
+Other

-Other handy tools include Zebra functionality, Gamma Display assists and proxy recording.
-That last feature should make editing large video clips in post much easier.
-Overall, the Sony a6400 is a feature-rich camera, especially for its price of around $900.
+    handy tools include Zebra functionality, Gamma Display assists and proxy

+    recording.
+That last feature should make editing large video clips in post much

+    easier.
+Overall, the Sony a6400 is a feature-rich camera.

     Best camera for online video